rfishermonteith/rfishermonteith.github.io/_drafts/2024-08-29-codenames.md

 > The number you say after your clue can't be used as a clue.

 So, using the number is out.
-Looks like we'll need to something with the meaning of the words.
+Looks like we'll need to do something with the meaning of the words.

 ## A technically legal strategy